Upcoming meeting of interest:

 1. Case Z-14-05: 109 W. Ormsby Ave.
 Enlargement of nonconforming use.
 White gives update.

-Owner’s lawyer appeared in Circuit Court on 1/28/15 and successfully forced Metro to refile the charge(s)
+lawyer appeared in Circuit Court on 1/28/15 and successfully forced Metro to

-against the property owner on technical grounds.
-ZALU will continue to track and update as action happens.
+the property owner on technical grounds.
+ZALU will continue to track and update

 2. 1608 S. 2nd St. White reports.
 Rooming house was sold as a triplex.
 May or may not turn out to be